bshao001/ChatLearner/README.md

 A chatbot implemented in TensorFlow based on the sequence to sequence model, with certain rules integrated.

 ## Notes and Highlights:
-1. This implementation was created and tested under TensorFlow 1.2 GPU version.
+1. This implementation was based on the legacy seq2seq model (static RNN) in TensorFlow version 1.2.
 As there were significant changes among different versions of TensorFlow, especially in RNN-related areas, you may find it not work in earlier versions.

 2. Because the copy.deepcopy method does not support placeholders, the TensorFlow seq2seq.py file was copied and slightly modified, so that encoder_cell and decoder_cell can be passed into embedding_attention_seq2seq method separately.
 Therefore, placeholders for dropout can be used.